top of page

 Why It Matters...

-My training over the years, in the field of Geography, has made me particularly qualified for being on City Council in San Marcos, Texas.
+My training over the years, in the field of Geography, made me particularly qualified for being on City Council in the city of San Marcos, Texas.
 My Master's Degree is in Environmental Geography, with a concentration in Environmental Justice.
 This phrase does not just mean that I am interested in the natural environment alone.
 It is also an indicator of the human impact upon that environment as well as the built environments we humans create and live in from day to day.

 Environmental Justice has also been called Environmental Equity and Environmental Racism.
 It is primarily concerned with alleviating the effects of negative environmental externalities upon American sub-cultures relegated to those limited and stress-inducing environments for economic and racial reasons.